![]() |

 A problem with the G-N methods is that the inverse of the Hessian may not exist at every step, or it can converge to a saddle point if the Hessian is not positive definite [T.F.
 Edgar, D.M.
 Himmelblau, Optimization of Chemical Processes, 1st ed., McGraw-Hill Higher Education, New York, NY, 1988].
 As an alternative, the Levenberg-Marquardt (L-M) method was used for CMF [K. Levenberg, Q. Appl.
 Math 2 (1944) 164; D. Marquardt, S.I.A.M.
 J. Appl.
 Math 11 (1963) 431; Edgar et al.].
 A single step for the L-M method is given by

 At each iteration in the algorithm, the inverse of must be estimated.
-As a part of this process the singular value decomposition (SVD) of is calculated as

 .